Revelation 1:1

 that it was the "revelation of Jesus

 Christ."
-It’s the revelation about Jesus Christ, and it’s also the
+It is the revelation about Jesus Christ, and it is also

 revelation is also given to us in verse 1.
 Jesus sent an angel to disclose this